Afraid of heights or clautrophobic?

 The only way to see the inside of the dome up close and enjoy the extraordinary view of Florence it offers is to climb its 463 steps (there is no elevator): the route takes you by the interior of the dome where you can admire Giorgio Vasari's frescoes of the Last Judgment (1572-9) up close.

-The way up (and down) are basically narrow corridors built by the workmen who built the cathedral to be used by themselves for maintainance, they were never thought of as being open to the public.
+The way up (and down) are basically tight corridors used by the workmen who built the cathedral for maintainance, they were never thought of as being open to the public.
 They are narrow, the steps can be steep and the entire climb is 463 steps.
-When you reach the base of the drum right below the cupola's frescoes, you actually come out onto a walkway (you can see in the photo above).
+When you reach the base of the drum right below the cupola's frescoes, you actually come out onto a walkway (you can see in the photo below).

 While they were designed by Vasari, they were actually mostly painted by his less-talented student Frederico Zuccari and finished by 1579.
 The frescoes were subjected to a thorough cleaning completed in 1996, which many people saw as a waste of restoration funds when so many more important works throughout the city were waiting to be salvaged.
 The scrubbing did, however, bring out Zuccari's innovative color palette.

 Continue upwards through the two shells of the cupola and out onto the lantern, from which you can enjoy impressive views of the city.

 Around the Piazza del Duomo, we also recommend you visit the Baptistery and the Museo dell'Opera del Duomo, where you can see up close many of the original statues and decorative elements from the cathedral as well as Ghiberti's original Baptistery doors (the ones outside are copies).
 Make sure to visit the inside of the cathedral if you haven't done so yet.
 If you want to see another view of Florence, you can also climb up to the top of Giotto's bell tower.